bricrowder/Parallax-Background/README.md

 ## How to create pixel perfect tiling backgrounds:
 - Create the background
-- Split the image into into two vertical halves, swap them
+- Split the image into into two vertical halves, swap them and make the new image centre look nice
-- Split the image into into two horizontal halves, swap them
+- Split the image into into two horizontal halves, swap them and make the new image centre look nice

 ![screenshot](./screenshot1.png)